jayu2908/RN_NAV/README.md

-React Native Navigation
+This project implements a comprehensive navigation structure in React Native using the React Navigation library.

-The below structure is followed:
+Navigation Structure
+The navigation hierarchy in this application follows this structure:
 Drawer Navigation
+│
-    Tab Navigation
+├── Tab Navigation 1
-      Stack Navigation
+│   └── Stack Navigation
+│
-    Tab Navigation
+└── Tab Navigation 2
-      Stack Navigation
+    └── Stack Navigation
+Libraries Used

+Core Navigation: @react-navigation/native
+Drawer Navigation: @react-navigation/drawer
+Bottom Tabs: @react-navigation/bottom-tabs
+Stack Navigation: @react-navigation/native-stack
+Animations: react-native-reanimated

+**Animation Implementation**

-For Drawer Navigation, we have used Reanimated, the Reanimated View is used in Animated Layout Compponent wrapped around the Stack Navigator
+For Drawer Navigation animations, we leverage React Native Reanimated.
+The Reanimated View is wrapped around the Stack Navigator in the Animated Layout Component to provide smooth transitions and animations.

+**TypeScript Integration**

-The interface for Navigation is present in global.interface.ts (RootStackParamList)
+The navigation interface is defined in global.interface.ts which contains the RootStackParamList type.
+This ensures type safety when navigating between screens.